getgrav/grav-learn/pages/20/08.advanced/05.flex/03.custom-types/01.blueprint-reference/doc.md

         hidden_in_admin_next: false
 [/codesh]

+> [!NOTE]
-!!!
-Set `hidden_in_admin_next: true` when a plugin registers its own Admin Next sidebar item for the directory and you don't want the generic Flex Objects entry to appear as well.
+> Set `hidden_in_admin_next: true` when a plugin registers its own Admin Next sidebar item for the directory and you don't want the generic Flex Objects entry to appear as well.
 Directories are also skipped from the auto sidebar when the user fails the directory's `list` permission check.

 ### Export